-Decision Request Deadline Progress and follow-up action Status The Evaluation Office continues to monitor expenses and funds utilization for evaluation and regularly informs management of trends so that it might take action to address underinvestment in evaluation.
+The Evaluation Office continues to monitor expenses and funds utilization for evaluation and regularly informs management of trends so that it might take action to address underinvestment in evaluation.
 In this regard, under the revised evaluation policy of UNICEF (2023), endorsed by the Executive Board at the second regular session of 2023, additional measures will be taken to strengthen the frequency and depth of linkages between the Evaluation Office and regional directors so that the regional directors can likewise be aware of which country offices should be encouraged to increase their investment in evaluation.
-Para 4: Takes note of the delayed implementation of evaluation management-response actions, notably at headquarters, and calls upon UNICEF to accelerate their implementation across all regions; There is marginal variation in the pace of implementation of management response actions for evaluations completed between 2019 and 2021.
+There is marginal varieties in the page of implementation of management response actions for evaluations completed between 2019 and 2021.
 Across UNICEF, implementation of management response actions for evaluations completed in 2019 is currently at 91 per cent (64 per cent completed and 27 per cent under way), while only 9 per cent of actions have not yet started.
 For evaluations done in 2020, implementation is at 92 per cent (58 per cent completed and 34 per cent under way).
 During the period under review, implementation of management response actions was delayed due to the COVID-19 pandemic.
 However, this alone cannot singularly account for all the delays in management response action implementation.
 To address the challenges being faced in the implementation of management response actions, the Evaluation Office will be commissioning a review of current management response processes and the follow-through on them in order to identify the bottlenecks and put in place mechanisms to expedite the delivery of management responses and related actions.
 The review will identify what needs to be done to ensure our evaluations are consistently yielding maximum return on the investment in the function - whether these areas of improvement are on our side (for example, in the form of more robust recommendations or better evaluation rollout processes), on the management side (for example, through improved management response quality or more systematic implementation monitoring), or some combination of these levels.
-Completed needs to be done to ensure our evaluations are consistently yielding maximum return on the investment in the function - whether these areas of improvement are on our side (for example, in the form of more robust recommendations or better evaluation rollout processes), on the management side (for example, through improved management response quality or more systematic implementation monitoring), or some
+Completed 2019 and 2021.
+Across UNICEF, implementation of management response actions for evaluations completed in 2019 is currently at 91 per cent (64 per cent completed and 27 per cent under way), while only 9 per cent of actions have not yet started.
+For evaluations done in 2020, implementation is at 92 per cent (58 per cent completed and 34 per cent under way).
+During the period under review, implementation of management response actions was delayed due to the COVID-19 pandemic.
+However, this alone cannot singularly account for all the delays in management response action implementation.
+To address the challenges being faced in the implementation of management response actions, the Evaluation Office will be commissioning a review of current management response processes and the follow-through on them in order to identify the bottlenecks and put in place mechanisms to expedite the delivery of management responses and related actions.
+The review will identify what needs to be done to ensure our evaluations are consistently yielding maximum return on the investment in the function - whether these areas of improvement are on our side (for example, in the form of more robust recommendations or better evaluation rollout processes), on the management side (for example, through improved management response quality or more systematic implementation monitoring), or some